||Harry S Truman (D)

 reports the rally drew a very small crowd composed mostly of curiosity-seekers, including “a wondering Negro boy (who) mingles with spectators.”
 This is the first public Klan rally in the Jackson area in fifteen years.
 Spinks declares, “We’re back in Jackson and in every county in the state, and we are going to be here when a lot of our critics are in hell.”

-May 26: Two reports published today in the American Medical Association Journal warn that there appears to be a significant link between prolonged tobacco smoking and lung cancer.
+May 26: AMA Journal links smoking and lung cancer.
+Two reports published today in the American Medical Association Journal warn that there appears to be a significant link between prolonged tobacco smoking and lung cancer.
 One report by Drs.
 Evarts Graham and earnest L. Wynder of St. Louis finds that among 605 men with lung cancer 96½% of them were moderately heavy or chain smokers.
 They report that lung cancer is very rare among non-smokers or occasional smokers.
 A second study by Drs.
-MOrton L. Levin, Hyman Goldstein and Paul Gerhardt of Buffalo, New York, looked at 1,650 patients and found that lung cancer occurs more than twice as often among those who have smoked cigarettes for twenty-five years of more than it does among other smokers (pipe or cigar) or non-smokers.
-Researchers attribute the increased incidence of lung cancer among cigarette smokers to the greater practice of inhalation.
+Morton L. Levin, Hyman Goldstein, and Paul Gerhardt of Buffalo, New York, looked at 1,650 patients and found that lung cancer occurs more than twice as often among those who have smoked cigarettes for twenty-five years or more than it does among other smokers (pipe or cigar) or non-smokers.
+They attribute the higher rate of lung cancer among cigarette smokers to the greater practice of inhalation.

 ▲Saturday, May 27